sedostheatre/sedos.co.uk/input/shows/2021-welcome-back-members-week.md

       That's it!
 We won't reply unless you ask us a specific question.

       Please note: numbers will be restricted to make sure we get through all the extracts in time, so please register ASAP.
+Participants will be allocated on a first come first serve basis.
   - order: 2
     title: CHOOSE YOUR OWN...
 IMPROV!
     body: >-